Stephen Walt

-Stephen Martin Walt (born July 2, 1955) is the Robert and Renee Belfer Professor of International relations at the Harvard Kennedy School at Harvard University and a political scientist.
+Stephen Martin Walt (born July 2, 1955) is an American political scientist serving as the Robert and Renee Belfer Professor of international relations at the Harvard Kennedy School.
 A member of the realist school of international relations, Walt has made important contributions to the theory of neorealism and has authored the balance of threat theory.
 Books that he has authored or coauthored include Origins of Alliances, Revolution and War, and The Israel Lobby and U.S. Foreign Policy.

 Early life and education

-Walt was born in Los Alamos, New Mexico, where his father, a physicist, worked at Los Alamos National Laboratory.
-His mother was a teacher.
-The family moved to the Bay Area when Walt was about eight months old.
+Walt was born in Los Alamos, New Mexico, where his father, Martin Walt, a physicist, worked at the Los Alamos National Laboratory.
+His mother was a school teacher.
+The family moved to the San Francisco Bay Area when Stephen was about eight months old, and he grew up in Los Altos Hills.

-Walt grew up in Los Altos Hills.
-He pursued his undergraduate studies at Stanford University.
-He first majored in chemistry with an eye to becoming a biochemist but then shifted to history and finally to international relations.

-After attaining his B.A., Walt began graduate work at University of California at Berkeley and graduated with a M.A. in Political Science in 1978 and a Ph.D. in Political Science in 1983.
+Walt pursued his undergraduate studies at Stanford University.
+He first majored in chemistry, as he was planning to become a biochemist, but he then shifted to history and finally to international relations.
+After earning his BA, Walt began graduate work at the University of California, Berkeley, graduating with an MA in political science in 1978, and a PhD in political science in 1983.

 Career

-Walt taught at Princeton University and the University of Chicago, where he served as Master of the Social Science Collegiate Division and Deputy Dean of Social Sciences.
-As of 2015, he held the Robert and Renee Belfer Professorship in International Affairs at Harvard Kennedy School.
+Walt taught at Princeton University and the University of Chicago, where he served as master of the Social Science Collegiate Division and deputy dean of social sciences.
+As of 2015, he holds the Robert and Renee Belfer Professorship in International Affairs at the Harvard Kennedy School.

 Other professional activities

-Walt was elected a Fellow in the American Academy of Arts and Sciences in May 2005.
+Walt served on the Board of Directors of the Bulletin of the Atomic Scientists from 1992 to 2001.
+He was elected a fellow of the American Academy of Arts and Sciences in May 2005.

+Walt is frequently invited to speak about foreign policy issues at universities.
 He spoke at the Saltzman Institute of War and Peace Studies at Columbia University in 2010.
-In 2012, Walt took part in a panel at the one-state solution conference at the Kennedy School, along with Ali Abunimah and Eve Spangler.

-Walt spoke at Clark University in April 2013.
-He gave a talk at the College of William and Mary in October 2013: "Why US Foreign Policy Keeps Failing."
+In 2012, Walt took part in a panel during the "one-state solution" conference on Israel and Palestine at the Kennedy School, along with Ali Abunimah and Eve Spangler.
+Walt delivered the Harrington Lecture at Clark University in April 2013, as well as the 2013 F. H. Hinsley Lecture at Cambridge University.
+In December 20, 2013, he gave a talk at the College of William & Mary entitled, "Why US Foreign Policy Keeps Failing".

-He delivered the 2013 F. H. Hinsley Lecture at Cambridge University.